 Star Trek: The Motion Picture introduced the Federation emblem that would be used, in numerous variations, throughout the rest of the franchise.

-See Ex Astris Scientia for more about the evolution of the Federation emblem.
+Visit Ex Astris Scientia to learn more about the evolution of the Federation emblem.

 The movies also revealed more about the inner workings of the Federation.

-The Federation Council is seen for the first time in Star Trek IV: The Voyage Home, where it meets in San Francisco to court-martial Kirk and his crew for stealing the Enterprise.
+The Federation Council is seen in Star Trek IV: The Voyage Home, where it meets in San Francisco to court-martial Kirk and his crew for stealing the Enterprise.

-It is reasonable to assume this wasn’t the full council, but rather a committee overseeing Starfleet.
-That would explain why it met in San Francisco in a building that would show up as Starfleet Headquarters in The Next Generation, and it would explain the presence of so many Starfleet officers.
+We may assume that wasn’t the full council, but rather a committee overseeing Starfleet.
+That would explain why it met in San Francisco in a building that would appear as Starfleet Headquarters in The Next Generation, and it would explain the presence of so many Starfleet officers.
 (Active-duty personnel surely wouldn’t be allowed to serve as lawmakers while veterans wouldn’t wear their uniforms in civilian roles.)

-The Voyage Home also established the existence of a Federation president, whose role was further explored in Star Trek VI and the episodes “Homefront” and “Paradise Lost” of Deep Space Nine.
+The Voyage Home also established the existence of a Federation president, whose role was further defined in Star Trek VI as well as the episodes “Homefront” and “Paradise Lost” of Deep Space Nine.
 The inspiration was again America.
-The Federation president is simultaneously chief executive of the government, top diplomat and supreme military commander.
-This seems a lot of power for one person in an alliance spanning 8,000 lightyears (according to Picard in First Contact) and members with wildly different cultures, norms and forms of government.
+The Federation president is simultaneously chief executive of the government, top diplomat and supreme military commander; a lot of power for one person in an alliance spanning 8,000 lightyears (according to Picard in First Contact) and members with wildly different cultures, norms and forms of government.

 The Federation of the movies wasn’t perfect.
 In The Undiscovered Country, Azetbur (Rosana DeSoto), the daughter of the Klingon chancellor, calls it “a homo sapiens-only club.”
 The preponderance of humans in Federation service is clearly not an accident.
 The Enterprise crew are openly racist toward the Klingons to the point where Nichelle Nichols refused to say two lines.
 One, “Guess who’s coming to dinner?”, was given to Walter Koenig.
 The other, “Would you like your daughter to marry one?”, was dropped from the film.